npenin/akala/packages/doc/_core/router.md

 The Router module provides routing functionalities.
 It serves as the base routing mechanism for both [client](../client/services/router) and [server](../server/router).
 Leveraging the [middleware](middlewares) concept, it will keep testing all the middleware until a middleware *throws* a result.

+## Detailed Description

+The `Router` and `RouterAsync` classes are designed to provide a robust and flexible routing mechanism for your application.
+By leveraging middleware, these classes allow you to define routes and handle requests in a modular and reusable way.

+### Router

+The `Router` class is used for synchronous routing.
+It allows you to define routes and middleware that will be executed in a synchronous manner.
+This is useful for scenarios where you need to handle requests quickly and do not require asynchronous operations.

+### RouterAsync

+The `RouterAsync` class is used for asynchronous routing.
+It allows you to define routes and middleware that will be executed asynchronously.
+This is useful for scenarios where you need to perform asynchronous operations, such as fetching data from a database or making external API calls.

+Both classes provide methods for defining routes, adding middleware, and using predefined routes.
+By using these classes, you can create a flexible and maintainable routing system for your application.

 ## Classes

 ### Router